-- Occupational Health and EAP The Council has procured the services of an Occupational Health provider to ensure we are able to gain independent professional advice to support colleagues with absence, including ill health retirement and reasonable adjustments.
+- Occupational Health and EAP The Council works with PAM, our Occupational Health provider to ensure we are able to gain independent professional advice to support colleagues with absence, including ill health retirement and reasonable adjustments.
 There is a focus on mental health and physical conditions whereby colleagues can be referred for early prevention without waiting until the condition is so sever it causes absence. - We provide a free confidential employee assistance programme for all colleagues who would like confidential advice ranging from bereavement to healthy body healthy mind.
-This includes trauma counselling and Cognitive Behavioural Therapy. - A wellbeing and sickness absence workshop has been developed taking a holistic approach starting with line manager awareness and focusing on supportive conversations.
-This includes mental health awareness and enables managers to arrange the right support or guide the employee to engage in the support available. - Availability of support mechanisms is regularly communicated through manager's newsletter and internal communications, including our coaching bank, PAM Assist, chaplaincy support and our Let's talk service. - Creation of a space on the Council's website for colleagues who are 'hard to reach' dedicated to Covid-19 and the support that is available to them. - Made use of colleague payslips for messaging around available support. - Staff Benefits
+This includes trauma counselling and Cognitive Behavioural Therapy. - A wellbeing and sickness absence workshop takes place monthly taking a holistic approach starting with line manager awareness and focusing on supportive conversations.
+This includes mental health awareness and enables managers to arrange the right support or guide the employee to engage in the support available. - Availability of support mechanisms is regularly communicated through manager's newsletter and internal communications, including our coaching bank and PAM Assist. - Creation of a space on the Council's website for colleagues who are 'hard to reach'. - Made use of colleague payslips for messaging around available support. - Staff Benefits